Does tracking your health data make you healthier?

 Celebrity investors and top venture capital firms like a16z are investing in scanning centres like Function Health, which raised a total of $358 million (CHF285 million) in funding since it was set up in the United States in 2022.
 Its Swedish competitor Neko Health, founded a year later, raised $325 million.
 As of 2025, the companies were respectively valued at $2.5 billion and $1.8 billion.

 The wearables market is projected to more than double from $60.9 billion in 2024, to $162.7 billion in five years’ time, according to Grand view researchExternal link.
-The industry is also getting backing from policymakers with.
+The industry is also getting backing from policymakers.
 In July, the American Health and Human Services Secretary Robert F. Kennedy Jr launched a campaign to encourage all Americans to use wearables, and the Apple Watch got approved as a medical grade tool to detect hypertension by the country’s Food and Drug Administration (FDA) in September.

 From sleep data to blood sugar, devices can now track nearly everything: